Resource Hub

 It is important to note the valuation date of the report is a critical component since it establishes credibility that the information is current and up to date.
 Underwriters would discount information older than six months as claim situations can change significantly during that timeline.

-Any type of business, regardless of size or industry, can request a loss run report for just about any type of commercial insurance (general liability, D&O, commercial property, E&O, etc.).
+There isn’t really a limit to what type of insurance policies you can or cannot generate loss run reports for.
+Any type of business, regardless of size or industry, can request a loss run report for just about any type of commercial insurance.
+Here are a few of the most commonly requested:

-Once you do get in contact with your insurer, you need to let them know the following specifics:
+Once you get in contact with your insurer, you should make sure to let them know the following specifics:

-• What insurance policies you’d like to get loss run reports for
+• Which insurance policies you want to get loss run reports for

 • How many years of reporting you need